8 Best Etsy Alternatives

 - Stylish website themes suited for creatives wanting to highlight their products

-Big Cartel has the edge over Etsy with its zero listing and transaction fees and fully customizable website, complete with multiple pages and a contact form—all on a free plan.
-While its free plan has a five-product limit and lacks marketing features, you can easily upgrade to unlock more products at a low monthly fee ($9.99) and refer to a strong artist community to help you figure out how to market your business.
+Big Cartel has the edge over Etsy with zero listing and transaction fees and a fully customizable website, complete with multiple pages and a contact form—all on a free plan.
+While its free plan has a five-product limit and lacks marketing features, you can upgrade easily to unlock more products at a low monthly fee ($9.99) and refer to a strong artist community to help you figure out how to market your business.

 Big Cartel offers a free plan to sell up to five products, create a standalone website (with multiple pages, a contact form, and a store), and use a custom domain.
-Paid plans start at $9.99 a month.
+Paid plans start at $15 a month:

 - Software fees: